MagnusTerak/HackerEscapeRoom-Cypress/documentation/groupassignment1.md

         - Active tabs to adress "You are here"
         - Return to index by pressing logo
         - Add searching functionality for the entire site.
+        - Combine "Play online" and "Play onsite" into "Our challenges" in order to simplify the nagivation for the user.
+As it sits now, the user may be confused wehter or not to return to the homepage in order to select other types of challenges.

     Content:
         - More distinct sections / positioning of headers etc